From Coalgebraic Determinization to Belief Construction for Partial Observability: Comparing Semantics of Partially and Fully Observable Coalgebras

-\begin{rem}[Reachable coalgebras] \Cref{prop:partial_upper_hist} applies to any pointed subcoalgebra of $(\nil \circ i,\pi_1\Hist(c))$.
-Under suitable assumptions, this choice can be canonically made by passing to a \emph{reachable coalgebra}~\cite{DBLP:journals/corr/abs-1305-0576}, that is, a pointed coalgebra having no proper pointed subcoalgebra.
+For fixed $x \in I$ and $u\colon S^+ \to A$, a canonical choice for the required subcoalgebra is the \emph{reachable coalgebra}~\cite{DBLP:journals/corr/abs-1305-0576}, a pointed coalgebra having no proper pointed subcoalgebra, whenever it exists.
 A reachable subcoalgebra of a given pointed coalgebra is also called its \emph{reachable part}.
 This notion coincides with the usual reachable part of the graph induced by the given coalgebra when $\cat{C} = \Set$ and the functor under consideration preserves intersections~\cite{Wissmann2019}.
 There are several constructions of a reachable subcoalgebra of a given pointed coalgebra in the literature.
 For example, it is known that if $\cat{C}$ has intersections and a functor $G\colon \cat{C} \to \cat{C}$ preserves them, then each $G$-coalgebra has a unique reachable subcoalgebra, obtained as the intersection of all subcoalgebras~\cite{DBLP:journals/corr/abs-1305-0576}.
-Another construction of a reachable subcoalgebra is proposed in~\cite{Wissmann2019} via an iterative computation. \end{rem}
+Another construction of a reachable subcoalgebra is proposed in~\cite{Wissmann2019} via an iterative computation.

+In all concrete applications of \Cref{prop:partial_upper_hist_new} in this paper, we work pointwise in $x \in I$ and take the subcoalgebra to be the reachable part. \end{rem}

 These results are useful when comparing the semantics $\Vc{i, c}$ of a pointed PO coalgebra and that of the fully observable counterpart of the belief coalgebra. \Cref{thm:belief-correctness} yields the equality $\Vc{i, c} = \Vc{\Bel(i, c)}$, where the right-hand side is still formulated as the semantics of a pointed PO coalgebra.
-By applying \Cref{prop:partial_upper_hist} to the belief coalgebra $\Bel(i, c)$, we see that if there exists a pointed subcoalgebra of $(\nil \circ i,\pi_1\Hist(\Bel(i,c)))$ satisfying the split mono condition in \Cref{prop:partial_upper_hist}, then the semantics of $\Bel(i, c)$ can be replaced by that of the coalgebra in the fully observable setting: $\Vc{i, c} = \Vc{\eta^{\slicemonad{T}{O}}_\obsv \circ i, \big\langle c^\Bel, \id\big\rangle}$.
+By applying \Cref{prop:partial_upper_hist_new} to the belief coalgebra $\Bel(i, c)$, we obtain a sufficient condition to ensure that the semantics of $\Bel(i, c)$ can be replaced by that of the coalgebra in the fully observable setting: $\Vc{i, c} = \Vc{\eta^{\slicemonad{T}{O}}_\obsv \circ i, \big\langle c^\Bel, \id\big\rangle}$.